dinaypatil-web/smartfinhub/docs/prd.md

 - **Twilio Integration**: Use Twilio API for sending OTP to mobile numbers during sign-up process
 - Verified email or mobile number serves as username for secure data retrieval
 - **Google Sign-In Integration**: Users can sign in using their Google account
-  - Implement OSS Google login method for authentication
+  - Implement Auth0 service for Google authentication
   - One-click sign-in with Google credentials
   - Automatic account creation for first-time Google sign-in users
   - Google account email automatically linked to user profile
 - **Apple Sign-In Integration**: Users can sign in using their Apple ID
-  - Native Apple Sign-In authentication
-  - One-click sign-in with Apple credentials
+  - Implement Auth0 service for Apple authentication\n  - One-click sign-in with Apple credentials
-  - Support for 'Hide My Email' feature
-  - Automatic account creation for first-time Apple sign-in users
+  - Support for 'Hide My Email' feature\n  - Automatic account creation for first-time Apple sign-in users
   - Apple ID email automatically linked to user profile
 - **Unified Account Management**: Users who sign in via Google or Apple can later add mobile number or alternative email in account settings
 - **Forgot Password Option**: Forgot password link displayed on login page